manjilgautam/GCP-GenerativeAI-ResourceProvisioner/Readme.md

-# GenAI Example resource provisioner Module
+# Generative AI Resource Provisioning Module

-This Terraform module creates a user-managed notebook instance on Google Cloud Platform (GCP) for [generative-ai](https://github.com/GoogleCloudPlatform/generative-ai) examples.

 ## Module Overview
+This Terraform module creates a user-managed notebook instance on Google Cloud Platform (GCP) for running generative AI examples.
+It clones the following repository:
+1. [GoogleCloudPlatform/generative-ai](https://github.com/GoogleCloudPlatform/generative-ai) - This repository contains notebooks and content that demonstrate how to use, develop, and manage generative AI workflows using Generative AI, powered by Vertex AI on Google Cloud.
+2. WIP

 ## GCP Products/Services